 YES.
 Registered voters who will be eighteen (18) on or before Election Day may vote in the preceding Primary Election.

 Students attending college in Maryland should visit the CAMPUS PROJECT for more information on registering to vote and voting in Maryland.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Maryland.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Maryland.